The Mauritanian

 The Mauritanian is a 2021 legal drama film based on the memoir of Mohamedou Ould Slahi, a Mauritanian man who was held from 2002 to 2016 without charge in the Guantanamo Bay detention camp, a United States military prison.
-The film was directed by Kevin Macdonald based on a screenplay written by M.B.
+The film was directed by Kevin Macdonald, based on a screenplay written by M.B.
 Traven, Rory Haines, and Sohrab Noshirvani, adapted from Slahi's 2015 memoir Guantánamo Diary.
-It starred Tahar Rahim as Slahi, and also featured Jodie Foster, Shailene Woodley, Benedict Cumberbatch, and Zachary Levi in supporting roles.
+It stars Tahar Rahim as Slahi, and also features Jodie Foster, Shailene Woodley, Benedict Cumberbatch, and Zachary Levi in supporting roles.

 The Mauritanian was released in the United States on 12 February 2021 by STXfilms.
 In the United Kingdom, where all cinemas were closed due to the COVID-19 pandemic, the planned cinema release was cancelled and the film was premiered on Amazon Prime Video on 1 April 2021.
 It received mixed to positive reviews, with critics praising Macdonald's direction, its cinematography and the performances of the cast (particularly of Rahim and Foster) but criticising its screenplay.
 At the 78th Golden Globe Awards the film received two nominations; Best Actor – Motion Picture Drama (for Rahim), with Foster winning Best Supporting Actress – Motion Picture.
 At the 74th British Academy Film Awards the film received five nominations, including Best Film, Outstanding British Film, and Best Actor (for Rahim).

 Plot

 In November 2001, Mohamedou Ould Slahi is in Mauritania, two months after the September 11 attacks.
 A Mauritanian policeman tells Mohamedou that Americans want to have a talk with him.
 Mohamedou agrees to go with them.

-In Albuquerque, New Mexico, in February 2005, lawyer Nancy Hollander is told by French lawyer Emmanuel that a lawyer from Mauritania approached his firm in Paris on behalf of Mohamedou’s family.
-They haven’t seen Mohamedou since he was arrested three years ago and only just found out in a newspaper that he is being held by the United States at the Guantanamo Bay detention camp and is accused of being one of the organizers of 9/11.
-Emmanuel asks Nancy to look into it because she has a security clearance from a previous case and can ask questions he can’t.
+In Albuquerque, New Mexico, in February 2005, lawyer Nancy Hollander is told by French lawyer Emmanuel that a lawyer from Mauritania approached his firm in Paris on behalf of Mohamedou's family.
+They haven't seen Mohamedou since he was arrested three years ago and only just found out in a newspaper that he is being held by the United States at the Guantanamo Bay detention camp and is accused of being one of the organizers of 9/11.
+Emmanuel asks Nancy to look into it because she has a security clearance from a previous case and can ask questions he can't.
 Nancy agrees to check.

 At a Naval Law Conference in New Orleans, Marine Prosecutor Stuart Couch is told by Colonel Bill Seidel about the Mohamedou case which Seidel wants him to prosecute.
-Seidel says that Mohamedou fought with Al-Qaeda in the '90s and then recruited for them in Germany, and says it was Mohamedou who recruited the terrorist who flew Stu’s friend’s plane into the tower.
+Seidel says that Mohamedou fought with Al-Qaeda in the '90s and then recruited for them in Germany, and says it was Mohamedou who recruited the terrorist who flew Stu's friend's plane into the tower.

 Nancy and Teri (her fellow lawyer) fly down to Guantánamo to meet Mohamedou.
 Mohamedou agrees to hire them as his lawyers.
 Meanwhile, Stu tells his team to go through all the intel reports they have to corroborate the story against Mohamedou.